kavehtehrani/gnome-speech2text/README.md

 **Note: This extension is currently only working on X11.
 If there's interest in Wayland support, I can look into it.**

+## Privacy & Security

+🔒 **100% Local Processing** - All speech recognition happens on your local machine.
+Nothing is ever sent to the cloud or external servers.
+While this extension uses OpenAI's Whisper model, it runs the open-source version locally on your computer, ensuring privacy of your voice data.

 ## Requirements

 - GNOME Shell 46 or later